Testing Magnetic Field Configurations in Spider Pulsar PSR J1723-2837 with IXPE: Discussion, Summary and Conclusions

 Through simulations, we also show that doubling the exposure time would enable a detection of a polarization signal consistent with the PAR model.
 Given the demonstrated long-term stability of \src\ across multiple X-ray observations spanning over a decade, increased IXPE exposure and combining the datasets would be a feasible and effective strategy to reach the required sensitivity.

-In conclusion, \src\ could benefit from additional IXPE observations.
-This would significantly enhance the ability to detect and characterize the phase-dependent polarization signal and ultimately constrain the particle acceleration and plasma structures proximate to the intrabinary shock.
+In conclusion, \src\ could benefit from additional IXPE observations or observations from more sensitive upcoming X-ray polarimeters (e.g. the Enhanced X-ray Timing and Polarimetry \citep[eXTP][]{2025SCPMA..6819502Z}).
+Such observations would significantly enhance the ability to detect and characterize the phase-dependent polarization signal and ultimately constrain the particle acceleration and plasma structures proximate to the intrabinary shock.

 \facilities{CXO, IXPE, NuSTAR, Swift-XRT, XMM}

 \software{ixpebssim \citep{2022SoftX..1901194B}, HEASoft \citep{2014ascl.soft08004N}, SAS \citep{2004ASPC..314..759G}, NuSTARDAS}